awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 ## Identify the EBS device<a name="identify-nvme-ebs-device"></a>

 EBS uses single\-root I/O virtualization \(SR\-IOV\) to provide volume attachments on Nitro\-based instances using the NVMe specification\.
 These devices rely on standard NVMe drivers on the operating system\.
 These drivers typically discover attached devices by scanning the PCI bus during instance boot, and create device nodes based on the order in which the devices respond, not on how the devices are specified in the block device mapping\.
+Additionally, the device name assigned by the block device driver can be different from the name specified in the block device mapping\.

 ### Windows Server 2008 R2 and later<a name="nvme-windows"></a>